 In our analysis, we use some task-specific properties of the underlying databases, such as the distribution of tokens across documents.
-We use g(d) to represent the "degree" of a document d for a document processor P, which is defined as the number of distinct tokens extracted from d using P. Similarly, we use g(t) to represent the "degree" of a token t in a database D, which is defined as the number of distinct documents that contain t in D. Finally, we use g(q) to represent the "degree" of a query q in a database D, which is defined as the number of documents from D retrieved by query q.
+We use g(d) to represent the "degree" of a document d for a document processor P, which is defined as the number of distinct tokens extracted from d using P. Using the document degree, we also separate the database documents into two sets: the set of useful documents $D{useful}$ , which contains documents with $g(d) \ge 1$ , and the set of useless documents $D{useless}$ , which contains documents with $g(d) \ge 0$ .
+Analogously to the document case, we use g(t) to represent the "degree" of a token t in a database D, which is defined as the number of distinct documents in D from which processor P can extract t.
+Finally, we use g(q) to represent the "degree" of a query q in a database D, which is defined as the number of documents from D retrieved by query q.